markmacode/dotfiles/README.md

 This step requires `stow` (GNU Stow) and it does symlinking of dotfiles found in this repos [`home/`](home/) directory to the user's `$HOME` directory.

+On MingW it has no dependencies, it uses `ln -s`.

 ```bash
 ./install.sh
 ```